What is an endowment?

 The spending policy determines how much of the total return will be allocated and identified as spendable (amount available to distribute) and how much will be reinvested in the endowment investment pool.

-For the current fiscal year, the Board of Trustees has authorized a 4.5% spending policy.
-The calculation is: 4.5% of the average market value for the 20 quarters prior to and including June 30, if the fund has been in existence for 60 months or more; or, 4.5% of the average market value for the actual number of months the fund has existed prior to and including June 30, if the fund has been in existence for less than 60 months.
+For the current fiscal year, the Board of Trustees has authorized a 4.75% spending policy, including .25% allocated as an administrative fee.
+The calculation is: 4.75% of the average market value for the 20 quarters prior to and including June 30, if the fund has been in existence for 60 months or more; or, 4.75% of the average market value for the actual number of months the fund has existed prior to and including June 30, if the fund has been in existence for less than 60 months.
 This policy is designed to ensure that the purchasing power of an endowment fund is maintained into perpetuity.
 The policy, ideally, maximizes the probability that the distributions steadily increase from year to year.

 The spendable "estimates" are calculated annually in February and the actual disbursements occur in July.
 The spendable estimates are calculated using actual market returns through that point in ttime, typically half way through the fiscal years.
 It is important to keep in mind that these numbers are "estimates," and therefore the "actual" distributions may vary from them.